Learn About the Role of an Executor or Executrix

 The judge will grant the executor authorization to act on behalf of the estate through “letters testamentary” or “letters of administration.”
-He can provide these documents to various entities such as insurance companies or financial institutions to confirm that she has the legal authority to act on behalf of the estate and its beneficiaries.
+Executors provide these documents to entities such as insurance companies or financial institutions to confirm that they have the legal authority to act on behalf of the estate.

-The executor must first identify all the decedent’s assets and gather them for safekeeping when it's feasible.
+The executor must first identify all the decedent’s assets and gather them for safekeeping whenever feasible.
 This might be the case if the decedent left a valuable piece of jewelry or an item of artwork.
 Property of this nature can't be left unsecured so a family member or anyone else might freely walk off with it.

 Part of this process can be a literal hunt for assets, such as bank and investment accounts, insurance policies, or safe deposit boxes.
-The executor will typically go through the deceased's personal papers and interview family members in an effort to track down all accounts that might exist so that he can take control of them.
+The executor will typically go through the deceased's personal papers and interview family members in an effort to track down all accounts that might exist.

-Some or all of these assets might be mentioned in his will, but the executor can't simply assume that there are no other assets just because they're not bequeathed to anyone.
-The decedent might have acquired them after he made the will, or he might have overlooked some.
+Some or all of these assets might be mentioned in the decedent's will, but the executor can't simply assume that there are no other assets just because they're not bequeathed to anyone.
+The decedent might have acquired them after making the will, or might have overlooked or forgotten about some.

 Making Notifications of the Death